jiawei397/fresh/README.md

 <img align="right" src="https://fresh.deno.dev/logo.svg" height="150px" alt="the fresh logo: a sliced lemon dripping with juice">

+Forked from Fresh v1.2.0 and some features:

+1. Support compile TypeScript dir with ESBuild.
+2. Changed default ESBuild target to support old Browsers.
+3. Init Esbuild before which may be needed in Docker.

+My project seems to be in urgent need of these two submissions.
+So this project is only for personal use.

+---

+Below is origin docs.

 **Fresh** is a next generation web framework, built for speed, reliability, and simplicity.